Approximation by Quad Meshes in Laguerre Geometry: A few basics of Laguerre geometry and L-nets

-In the cyclographic model, an L-net is a quad mesh with regular combinatorics in $\mathbb{R}^{3,1}$, dual to the one in the standard model \bluenew{(see Fig.~\ref{fig:defL-net} to the right)}.
-Its vertices $S_{ij}$ are the Minkowski lifts of the spherical faces $s_{ij}$.
-Its edges are segments of space-like lines and represent the edge cones.
-Its faces are not necessarily planar quadrilaterals $S_{i-1,j-1}S_{i,j-1}S_{ij}S_{i-1,j}$, lying in the isotropic hyperplanes corresponding to the vertex planes $p_{ij}$ (with $0<i<m$ and $0<j<n$).

-\paragraph{Examples of L-nets} If all face spheres $s_{ij}$ of an L-net are points, we get a \emph{$Q^*$-net} \citep[][pp. 33]{bobenko-2009-ddg} of oriented planes.
-Viewing $s_{ij}$ as vertices, we get a Q-net (quad mesh with planar faces).
-Q-nets are discrete conjugate surface parameterizations and play a basic role in the development of discrete differential geometry \citep{bobenko-2009-ddg}.
+\paragraph{Examples of L-nets} If all spheres $s_{ij}$ of an L-net are points, we get a Q-net (quad mesh with planar faces).
+Q-nets are discrete conjugate surface parameterizations and have played a fundamental role in the development of discrete differential geometry \citep{bobenko-2009-ddg}.
 To obtain a less degenerate appearance of the L-net, we may apply a Laguerre transformation, for example, a $d$-offsetting operation.
-Now all face spheres have radius $d$ and edge cones are cylinders of radius $d$.
+Now all spheres have radius $d$ and edge cones are cylinders of radius $d$.
 That L-net represents a smooth surface in ``positively curved'' areas, but has singularities in areas of ``negative curvature''; see Fig.~\ref{fig:L-examples}.

 A special case of the previous example is an L-net in which the four or-planes in or-contact with an or-sphere $s_{ij}$ are in or-contact with another or-sphere $\bar{s}_{ij}$, and thus are in or-contact with an or-cone $c_{ij}$ that is in or-contact with $s_{ij}$ and $\bar{s}_{ij}$ along circles.
 If spheres $s_{ij}$ are points, such an L-net is a \emph{conical net}, known as a Laguerre geometric object and a discrete principal curvature parameterization \citep{bobenko-2009-ddg,liu+2006}.
 It gives rise to infinitely many less degenerate L-nets, since we can replace the point $s_{ij}$ with any sufficiently small or-sphere $s'_{ij}$ in oriented contact with $c_{ij}$ along a circle, while keeping all the or-planes $p_{ij}$ and adjusting the edges of the L-net accordingly.
 The freedom in choosing the sphere radius provides a simple solution to our approximation problem.
-We may approximate the given surface $f$ by a conical net and then modify it to an L-net by replacing the vertices with spheres that are close to the prescribed spheres $s_f$ tangent to $f$.
+We may approximate the given surface $f$ by a conical net, obtained by computing principal curvature directions on $f$, extracting a quad mesh aligned with these directions, and optimizing it to satisfy the conical net constraints \citep{liu+2006}, and then modify it to an L-net by replacing the vertices with spheres that are close to the prescribed spheres $s_f$ tangent to $f$.

 This solution is very restricted.
 We will see that there is a much larger variety of solutions that may be preferred in a given application.